zonemaster/zonemaster/docs/specifications/functional-tests/Restriction-TP/restriction02.md

 ### Results
-Since it is not possible to fit in more than 255 octets in a DNS packet, this test is not done.
+Since it is not possible to fit in more than 255 octets in a DNS packet, this test is not run.